 Now comes the fun part… getting pregnant!
 Your healthcare provider can help you learn to track and interpret your menstrual cycles and help teach you when is the optimal time to be having sex each month.
 They can also recommend tools such as basal body temperature readings, apps to help track you cycles, cervical mucous monitoring or ovulation predictor kits (OPKs) to help better understand your fertility.

 5. Provide Support in the Time you Need it Most

 If you are having difficulty becoming pregnant, often a fertility specialist will not see you until you have been trying to get pregnant for at least one year.
 For couples who are a little older, that time may be a little shorter.
 There is no need to sit around during that time feeling helpless and discouraged.
-With naturopathic medicine, there is a lot that can be done during this time to help increase your chances of becoming pregnant and support you during that time.
+With naturopathic medicine, there is a lot that can be done during this time to help increase your chances of getting pregnant and support you during that time.

 Once you become pregnant you will be under the care of an OB/GYN or midwife throughout the duration of your pregnancy.
 In most cases they will not see you until you are 8-12 weeks pregnant depending on the provider.
 Those 8-12 weeks are a busy time for your growing baby.
-By 12 weeks your baby’s heart, eyes, ear, arms, legs and nervous systems are far along in their development, if not already completely developed.
+By 12 weeks your baby’s heart, eyes, ears, arms, legs and nervous systems are far along in their development, if not already completely developed.
 It is so important that during this time momma is getting adequate nutrition to support all that growth.
-This can be a challenge because during this is when things like morning sickness and exhaustion can be at their peak, making eating nutritious food difficult.
-Other symptoms that can develop during the first trimester, before you are able to see your OB/GYN or midwife include:
+This can be a challenge because during this time is when things like morning sickness and exhaustion can be at their peak, making eating nutritious food difficult.
+Other symptoms that can develop during the first trimester, before you are able to see your OB/GYN or midwife, include:

 - Morning sickness